Indistinguishability and Pseudo-Randomness

 Proof of Hard-Core Lemma (Goldreich-Levin, 1989)

-Given NUPPT $A$ in the Full Assumption, we construct $B$ that inverts $y \gets f’(x)$ as follows.
+Given NUPPT A in the Full Assumption, we construct B that inverts yf(x) as follows.

 Good instances are plenty.